mariaonoeva/stat-repo/freq/script.md

 one.

 So I’m going to try another trick here: instead of aov() I’ll use lm().
-Results from the bottom of the summary might seem familiar.
+Results from the bottom of the summary seem familiar.
 There are degrees of freedom for residuals, F-statistic/value and p-value.
 So lm estimates coefficients for factor levels whereas ANOVA compares means between the groups.

 ``` r
 e1_df$rating1 <- as.numeric(e1_df$rating1) # data need to be numeric